 The Repat Pharmacy Practice PhD Top Up Scholarship provides financial assistance to an early to mid-career pharmacist commencing a PhD program at the University of South Australia.

 The scholarship supports research in pharmacy practice with a focus on pharmacotherapeutics or pharmacoepidemiology of disease states common in older people, or related multidisciplinary care.

 The scholarship has been established in recognition of the significant role played by the Repatriation General Hospital, Daw Park, South Australia in advancing pharmacy practice over almost four decades until 2017.
-In 1991 a joint initiative between the University of South Australia’s School of Pharmacy and Pharmacy Department at The Repat led to the establishment of a Graduate Diploma in Clinical Pharmacy, the first post-graduate course for clinical pharmacy in South Australia.
+In 1991 a joint initiative between UniSA Clinical & Health Sciences and Pharmacy Department at The Repat led to the establishment of a Graduate Diploma in Clinical Pharmacy, the first post-graduate course for clinical pharmacy in South Australia.
 The Drug and Therapeutics Information Service (DATIS) has its origins at The Repat.
 DATIS provides educational and clinical support services to general practitioners throughout South Australia plus research and training at a national and international level.

 The scholarship is open to students commencing full-time or part-time Doctorate by Research studies and subject to acceptance of a research proposal within six months of commencement at the University of South Australia.

 - approved research proposal within six months of commencement

 - have minimum three years full time equivalent post-registration pharmacy work experience

 - be registered as a Pharmacist with AHPRA and the Pharmacy

 - reside in South Australia

 - applicants already holding a Doctorate are ineligible